How is the course structured?

 Please note that credits earned in other subject areas are assessed as 8 credits in the Psychology degree program, even if the actual number of credits earned is higher.

-Information about the internship can be found here
+You can find information about the internship here

-Instructions for registration and procedure can be found here.
+Information on registration and the procedure can be found here.

 Heidi Möller